rstebbing/subdivision/README.md

 5. Build.

 #### Python
-To build the Cython extension module and install `subdivision` as a package:
+To build the Cython extension module and install `subdivision` as a package (either globally or under a [virtualenv](http://docs.python-guide.org/en/latest/dev/virtualenvs)):

 1. Set `EIGEN_INCLUDE` and `COMMON_CPP_INCLUDE` in site.cfg.
 2. Build the Python package: `python setup.py build`.